 Dark Spots on New Granite Countertop

-The wrong adhesive or sometimes an additive used with the adhesive will produce spots that often resolve within a couple weeks.... but can persist and sometimes permanent.
+The wrong adhesive or sometimes an additive used with the adhesive will produce dark gray-blue-green spots that may resolve within a couple weeks.... but often can persist and are sometimes permanent.

-You will probably need to seal these eventually, but I would NOT seal them until you correct whatever is causing this.
-Fortunately, most stains can be removed
+You will probably want to seal the countertops eventually, but I would NOT seal them until you remove the glue stains.

 with a simple procedure for cleaning granite countertops.

 Just follow the detailed instructions in the Removing Granite & Marble Stains e-book

 which includes info about green bloom installation glue stain removal.